StefanoWoerner/Built2Spec/README.md

 # Built2Spec HoloLens App

+The ERC Horizon 2020 Built2Spec project sought to reduce the gap between a building’s designed and as-built energy performance.
-The Built2Spec HoloLens App allows to compare the same scene in different states and highlight differences.
+The Built2Spec HoloLens App allows to compare the actual surroundings and with reference and shows the differences.

-[//]: # (TODO better description: ask Martin if he has a good project description)
+This, for instance, enables to inspect the construction progress of a building with respect to a CAD model.

 ## Short user documentation